willianathompson/configure-ad/README.md

 </p>
 <p>
-Add the Active Directory Domain Services (AD DS) role to the Windows Server 2022 VM using Server Manager.
+Add the Active Directory Domain Services (AD DS) role to the DC-1 VM using Server Manager.
 </p>
 <p>